fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Each option specification consists of:

-- An optional alphanumeric short flag letter, followed by a ``/`` if the short flag can be used by someone invoking your command or a ``-`` if it should not be exposed as a valid short flag and the letter is just for the ``_flag_X`` variable.
+- An optional alphanumeric short flag letter, followed by a ``/`` if the short flag can be used by someone invoking your command or, for backwards compatibility, a ``-`` if it should not be exposed as a valid short flag (in which case it will also not be exposed as a flag variable).

 - An optional long flag name.
 If not present then only the short flag letter can be used, and if that is not present either it's an error.